"What a great delivery, left arm around the wicket."

 He made an unbeaten 103 against New Zealand, defeating the Kiwis in their last Group B game during the 1983 Cricket World Cup.

 The dependable and cheeky Javed Miandad comes at number four.
 He is the man for the big moments.
 Arch-rivals India will never forget his six of the last ball at Sharjah Cricket Stadium in 1986.

-Participating in six world cups, Javed is the only Pakistan player to score over 1000 runs.
-Over the course of thirty-three matches, he made 1592 runs at a world class average of 43.32.
+Participating in six world cups, Javed is the only Pakistani player to score over 1000 runs.
+Over the course of thirty-three matches, he made 1592 runs at a world-class average of 43.32.

 The strategy of Javed was always to accumulate singles in the middle overs and then be ready for the onslaught at the end.

 He was a key advisor and supporter of Pakistan’s charming captain Imran Khan.

 Fans remember Javed for scoring fifty-seventy not out against the in-form New Zealand in the 1992 Cricket World Cup semi-final.

 In the 1992 Cricket World Cup final, he built an important 129 run partnerships with Imran to ensure Pakistan made a winning total.